 - Collaboration & creativity

-MEUSA provides education, training and advocacy programs to empower individuals and organizations to advocate for their own equality.
-Our organization is the home of real people whose stories and work help to change the hearts and minds of others in order to support this critical issue.
-Some of our key programs include:
+MEUSA provided education, training and advocacy programs to empower individuals and organizations to advocate for their own equality.
+It was the home of real people whose stories and work helped to change the hearts and minds of others in order to support this critical issue.
+Some of our key programs included:

-- As Chair of the National Equality Action Team (NEAT), we have provided instrumental field support and leadership in almost every state that has won marriage equality since 2011.
+- Founded and served as the chair of the National Equality Action Team (NEAT), a standing coalition of over 60 local, state and national organizations that provided instrumental field support and leadership in almost every state that won marriage equality from 2011 - 2015.

-- Our License Our Love program shows the public the painful effects that denying equality causes when LGBTQ couples request and are denied marriage licenses.
-This project has served as a model for similar actions across the country.
+- The License Our Love program showed the public the painful effects that denying equality causes when LGBTQ couples requested and were denied marriage licenses.
+This project served as a model for similar actions across the country from the early 2000's through 2014.

-- Since 2008, MEUSA has maintained one of the most comprehensive and up-to-date online portals, as well as regular email bulletins, of the most critical information in the movement for advocates, media and politicians; including polls, court cases, legislation and issue-specific resources regarding the impacts on social security, immigration, communities of faith, and more.
+- Since 2008, MEUSA maintained one of the most comprehensive and up-to-date online portals, as well as regular email bulletins, of the most critical information in the movement for advocates, media, media and politicians; including polls, court cases, legislation and issue-specific resources regarding the impacts on social security, immigration, communities of faith and more.

-- With the support of MEUSA, over hundreds of millions Americans now live in 50 states, 3 U.S. territories and the District of Columbia where same-sex couples are able to legally marry.
+- With the support of MEUSA, every Americans now lives in 50 states and 4 U.S. territories where same-sex couples are able to legally marry.
 LGBTQ families, including their children, are now allowed to enjoy the same benefits and protections that other families have and take for granted.

 - As one of the lead organizations working with Governor Andrew Cuomo to successfully pass marriage equality in New York, MEUSA helped to create the new, successful coalition model for equality work that has been replicated across the country.